 - inhaler technique

 - adherence with asthma medication.
-This can be checked by an open conversation with the patient—it is important to be non-judgemental and explore barriers to concordance with medication (e.g. dislike of device, side effects, chaotic lifestyle).
-The prescription ‘fill rate’ should be reviewed (i.e. the actual number of preventative inhalers collected [issued] in a 12-month period compared with the number that should have been collected [issued])
+This can be checked by an open conversation with the patient—it is important to be non-judgemental and explore barriers to concordance with medication (for example, dislike of device, side effects, chaotic lifestyle).
+The prescription ‘fill rate’ should be reviewed (that is, the actual number of preventative inhalers collected [issued] in a 12-month period compared with the number that should have been collected [issued]).
+This is a surrogate measure of adherence and can prompt a conversation with a patient

 - smoking status and referral to smoking cessation services